ZeroDayArcade/Pong-Homebrew-GBA/README.md

 If the GBA, game dev, homebrew, or any the items above are new to you, hopefully the code in this repo can help you start to familiarize yourself with them.
 Other uses for this example game include:

-- Practicing ROM Hacking
+- Practicing ROM Hacking with a small game and source code you can check
-- Testing an emulator you're developing
+- Testing core functionality for a GBA emulator you're developing
-- Practicing porting a game to other consoles
+- Practicing porting a game to other consoles with an easy example

 Additionally, if you want to learn about more advanced game dev features you can extend the game with your own code to: